Facebook Group Description: All You Need To Know in 2026

 Respect the wishes of the land owners (public or private) regarding visitation of their land, behavior at their site, and communications with other people about their site.

-While we appreciate your curiosity, do not post random rocks you found and think look like something or that you want identified.
+While we appreciate your curiosity, do not post random rocks you found and think to look like something or that you want to be identified.
 This is NOT the focus of the group.

 6. No Politics!